Hongcheng Magic Liquid: Chinese Government reaction and repercussions

-In 1994 the Chinese Government was alarmed by a recent raise in pseudoscience and a revival of old superstition, and issued a declaration declaring the rise of superstition and ignorance, how the science education had declined among the population, and how it would make efforts to combat this situation.
+In 1994, the Chinese government was alarmed by a recent rise in pseudoscience and a revival of old superstitions.
+It issued a declaration addressing the increase in superstition and ignorance, the decline of science education among the population, and the government's commitment to combat this situation.
 After this declaration, Song Jian, then chief director of the Chinese National Science Committee, held a conference on how to carry this work among the public.
 Song Jian was then told at the conference that an article debunking Hongcheng's invention had been refused publication in three major national newspapers and one scientific publication.
 Song Jian then required Science and Technology Daily, the most authoritative newspaper in China's science and technology, to publish it.
 This publication explained that when Hongcheng's invention hit newspaper front pages in 1993, different newspapers reported different proportions of oil and water in their announcements, and used this to make a critical analysis.
 It publicized the invention, started an opposition feeling, and silenced Hongcheng and their supporters.

 Fraud conviction

 After the public backlash caused by He Zuoxiu's article, the Chinese people started to realize that Hongcheng's "technique" was a fraud.
 Hongcheng faced growing criticism from scientists and media.
 He Zuoxiu, a member of the Chinese Academy of Sciences as well a notable scientist and debunker, had been invited several times by Hongcheng's supporters to visit the northeast and watch his invention in action.
 In 1995, Zuoxiu asked them to Beijing to pass a scientific appraisal of his liquid, as the country capital would be a proper place for such a scientific and universal invention.
 Hongcheng refused, prompting Zuoxiu and a group of other 40 scientists to ask the top Chinese legislative body, the People's Political Consultative Conference, to investigate his claims.
 After this declaration, his invention collapsed by itself, and it was finally found that it was a fraud.

-In 1998 he was found guilty of fraud and deceit and sent to prison for 10 years Hongcheng acquired the status of a legendary figure, because some people thought that it was a case of cover-up or of free energy suppression, where he would be imprisoned not because his formula would not really work, but because of refusing to release his secret formula to the government.
+In 1998, he was found guilty of fraud and deceit and sent to prison for 10 years Hongcheng acquired the status of a legendary figure, because some people thought that it was a case of cover-up or of free energy suppression, where he would be imprisoned not because his formula would not really work, but because of refusing to release his secret formula to the government.